Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Abstract

 \section{Abstract}

 The fundamental model of any periodic crystal is a periodic set of points at all atomic centres.
 Since crystal structures are determined in a rigid form, their strongest equivalence is rigid motion (composition of translations and rotations) or isometry (also including reflections).
-The recent isometry classification of periodic point sets used a complete invariant isoset whose size essentially depends on the bridge length, defined as the maximum `jump' that is needed to connect any points in the given set.
+The recent classification of periodic point sets under rigid motion used a complete invariant isoset whose size essentially depends on the bridge length, defined as the minimum `jump' that suffices to connect any points in the given set.

 We propose a practical algorithm to compute the bridge length of any periodic point set given by a motif of points in a periodically translated unit cell.
 The algorithm has been tested on a large crystal dataset and is required for an efficient continuous classification of all periodic crystals.
 The exact computation of the bridge length is a key step to realising the inverse design of materials from new invariant values.